krkartikay/pipe-graph/README.md

 Introducing Pipe-Graph and Pipe-Hist: **Use the power of the UNIX pipe!** Pipe incoming data into these small python scripts and get an animated realtime plot of the data!

+Contributions are Welcome!
+Just send create an issue or send a PR!

+**If you think this project is useful, please give it a star, so that other people can also see it!**

 ## Installation:

 Simply download the script, make sure it has executable permissions and it is in your `$PATH`.
 Also ensure you have a working matplotlib.